vitaliiU/manual/js.md

 ### Variables_Var:

-Available inside the function (in which it is declared) and in nested functions:
+Available inside the function (in which it is declared) and in nested functions.
-Var return "undefined" if it call untill set value or declaration:
+Var return "undefined" if it call untill set value or declaration.

 ```jsx
 var declaration;